Lanczos algorithm for lattice QCD matrix elements: Lanczos Method

 The previous section discussed how standard lattice analysis methods may be thought of as implementing the power iteration algorithm to resolve the ground eigenstate of the transfer matrix $T$.
 The Lanczos algorithm improves upon power iteration~\cite{Parlett:1982,Golub:1989,Kuczynski:1992,Parlett:1995,Meurant:2006,Saad:2011,Golub:2013} by making use of the full set of Krylov vectors $\propto T^t \ket{\psi}$ obtained by iterative application of $T$, rather than discarding all but the last.
 As explored in Ref.~\cite{Wagman:2024rid}, Lanczos defines a procedure to manipulate two-point correlators to extract eigenvalues of $T$.
 Here, we extend that formalism to evaluate matrix elements in the basis of transfer-matrix eigenstates.

 Specifically, the method proposed here is to evaluate

 where $\ket{{y'_f}^{(m)}} \approx \ket{f'}$ and $\ket{y^{(m)}_i} \approx \ket{i}$ are the initial- and final-state Ritz vectors after $m$ Lanczos iterations, the Lanczos algorithm's best approximation of the corresponding eigenstates.
 The steps to do so, as worked through in the subsections below, are as follows: \begin{enumerate}[noitemsep] \item Apply an oblique Lanczos recursion to compute the transfer matrix in bases of Lanczos vectors with appropriate quantum numbers.
 Diagonalize to obtain Ritz values and the change of basis between Ritz and Lanczos vectors. (\cref{sec:lanczos:oblique-lanczos}) \item Compute the coefficients relating Lanczos and Krylov vectors. (\cref{sec:lanczos:krylov-polys}) \item Compute the coefficients relating Ritz and Krylov vectors. (\cref{sec:lanczos:krylov-polys}) \item Compute overlap factors to normalize the Ritz vectors. (\cref{sec:lanczos:overlaps}) \item Repeat the above steps on initial- and final-state two-point functions to obtain Ritz vectors with initial- and final-state quantum numbers. \item Project the three-point function onto the Ritz vectors to obtain matrix elements. (\cref{sec:lanczos:matrix-elements}) \item Identify and discard spurious states. (\cref{sec:lattice}) \end{enumerate} We also discuss how bounds may be used to characterize Lanczos convergence in \cref{sec:lanczos:bounds}.
 Statistical noise introduces additional complications---especially, the final step above---as discussed in \cref{sec:lattice}.
+A detailed summary of the steps that must be explicitly carried out to execute the algorithm in the noisy case is given in \cref{app:algo}.

 We note immediately that the oblique formalism used here formally constructs an approximation of the transfer matrix of the form

 with generally complex eigenvalues and distinct left and right eigenvectors.
 Meanwhile, the true underlying transfer matrix is Hermitian, i.e.,